At Groundworks Farm we are always looking for ways to reduce our environmental footprint. Here are some of the things we are doing right now:

 Local Food Sales: Our food sales are 100% local, keeping our carbon footprint as low as possible.

-Food Donations: We donate our extra produce to either the Maryland Food Bank in Salisbury, MD, the Sullivan Women’s Shelter in Arlington, VA, or ALIVE in Alexandria, VA, reducing our food waste and helping people in need.
+Food Donations: We donate our extra produce to many local charities, including: the Maryland Food Bank (Salisbury, MD), Diakonia (West Ocean City, MD), the Society of Saint Andrew (Salisbury, MD), the Bridges to Independence Womens’ Shelter (Arlington, VA), ALIVE (Alexandria, VA), and the Carpenters’ Shelter (Alexandria, VA).
+We strive to reduce our food waste and help people in need.
 We take this very seriously.
 Absolutely ALL Produce Shares that are not picked up are donated to needy families in your community!

 Solar Power Goals: We are pursuing our Farm Goal of being completely solar powered!